OlegShamaev/GUI-YOLOv8-OBB-4-STREAMS/README.md

                 - [x] YOLOv8l
                 - [x] YOLOv8x

+            - Display Area:
+                - [x] IN
+                - [x] OUT

     - Load Optimization:
         - Video processing is only performed on the active tab, reducing system load.
-        - On the `All Cameras` tab, all cameras are processed simultaneously.
+        - On the` All Cameras` tab, all cameras are processed simultaneously.
+However, in the `AiWorkers` menu, you can pause the processing of any of the cameras.
-        - On the Settings tab, processing of all cameras is paused.
+        - On the `Settings tab`, processing of all cameras is paused.
         - The video processing is only performed on the currently selected camera tab.

     - Session Saving: